 Many leading athletes are adopting a whole food, plant-based diet for improved sports performance.
-The release of the The Game Changers documentary (see below) in late 2018 is likely to be a tipping point for interest in WFPB nutrition – a performance enhancing strategy that is safe, ethical and available to everyone, from leading sportspersons to regular gym users.
+The release of the The Game Changers documentary (see below) in 2019 is likely to be a tipping point for interest in WFPB nutrition – a performance enhancing strategy that is safe, ethical and available to everyone, from leading sportspersons to regular gym users.

 The benefits of whole foods, plant-based nutrition combined with avoidance of the adverse effects of animal products and processed food, impact the whole cycle of sports performance – training, competition and recovery.
 Whole plant foods counteract the oxidative stress and inflammation created by exercise, resulting in a shorter recovery time and therefore more training sessions than your competitors.

 How does a whole foods, plant-based diet improve sports performance?

 - The high carbohydrate content maximises glycogen stores which provides fuel for endurance events and long training sessions